mkdorff/configFires/README.md

 will be automated.

 ## Assumptions:
-User name for computer is 'mohonri'
+1. User name for computer is 'mohonri'
+2. Path of this configFiles folder: /Users/mohonri/Documents/configFiles